chinapedia/wikipedia.abstract.en/Page/Military_engineering_vehicle.md

 T-72

-Army2016demo-100.jpgM combat engineering vehicle with the dozer blade stowed in the transport position.]]
+M combat engineering vehicle with the dozer blade stowed in the transport position.]]

 -   IMR-2 (_Inzhenernaya Mashina Razgrashdeniya_) - Combat engineering vehicle (CEV).
 It has a telescoping crane arm which can lift between 5 and 11 metric tons and utilizes a pincers for uprooting trees.
 Pivoted at the front of the vehicle is a dozer blade that can be used in a V-configuration or as a straight dozer blade.
 When not required it is raised clear of the ground.[32]
 On the vehicle's rear, a mine-clearing system is mounted.
     -   IMR-2M1 - Simplified model without the mine-clearing system.
 Entered service in 1987.